refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Using the usefieldsArray hook.

 The `useFieldArray` hook is a custom function for working with field arrays.
-It exposes a `field` property that returns a dynamic array of fields alongside methods for appending, removing, and prepending fields from the array.
+It exposes a `field` property that returns a dynamic array of fields alongside methods for appending, removing, and perpending fields from the array.

 In this section, we'll iterate through the fields array and append a TextField each time a button is clicked.